mbarriola96/Brands-product_emotions_analysis/README.md

 This model enables us to gain reasonable insights when extracting positive features from tweets.
 By focusing on precision, we ensure that the positive sentiment tweets we identify are highly likely to reflect genuine positivity, which is crucial for the reliability of subsequent analyses.

-In the future, the company's intention is that once the positive tweets are extracted, a model will be built to determine the characteristics of technological products that lead to positive sentiment towards the product.
-This approach will provide deeper insights into what aspects of these products resonate positively with the audience, further enhancing our overall analysis.

 Here we have the confusion matrix of the Decisión Tree Classifier that was selected:

 ![Confusion Matrix](/visualizations/confusion_matrix.png)